Should women undergoing IVF treatment be vaccinated?

 What NACI (Canada) says:

-The National Advisory Committee on Immunization (NACI) of Canada does not suggest routine vaccination during pregnancy and breastfeeding until further clinical data become available unless risk assessment deems that the benefits outweigh the potential risks for the individual and the infant.
+The National Advisory Committee on Immunization (NACI) (October 2021) of Canada does now suggest vaccination during pregnancy and breastfeeding as newly available data show that vaccination is deemed safe for the above-mentioned populations.

 What the NPHO (Greece) says: